 Bear Swamp State Forest

-Welcome to the Bear Swamp State Forest.
-Located on two state forests of 3,316 acres in Cayuga County, this area is known for its nordic ski trail, and its large wetland and creek that bisect the forest.
+Bear Swamp State Forest is covers 3,316 acres in Cayuga County.
+The forest is known for its nordic ski trail, and its large wetland and creek that bisect the forest.
 The ski trail system, over 13 miles in length, was developed with volunteer help in the 1980's.
 The trail has become increasingly popular, and was improved in 1993 by DEC.
-The information below is intended to help you enjoy the ski trail and inform you about the area.
-Enjoy the Bear Swamp State Forest.
+There is also a long multiple use trail on the forest here on can mountain bike, hike, snowmbile or horseback ride.
+Parts of this trail are accessbile for those with mobility issues.

 The south entry point is the parking lot about .25 miles north along the Bear Swamp Road from its intersection with the Iowa Road.
 Trails branch out north of the parking lot, with a short loop of 1.33 miles.
 The north entry point is at the end of the Curtin Road, about 1.5 miles from Route 41A.
 From there, a trail leads south along the Bear Swamp Road and connects with the main trail system.